Best Dental Assistant Schools in Illinois

 2. Visit campuses and talk with program coordinators.

-3. Ask about clinical site locations and job placement rates.
+3. Ask about clinical site locations and employment outcomes (verify with the school).

 4. Enroll in the next available session and start learning the skills.

 Dental assisting in Illinois offers a steady, skilled trade path in the healthcare industry.
-With the right training program, you can be working in less than a year.
+With the right training program, you can be working in about a year.

 Sources: